 - The variable has been definitely assigned to a non-null value.

 - The variable or expression has been checked against null before de-referencing it.

-The compiler generates warnings whenever you dereference a variable or expression in a maybe null state when the nullable warning context is enabled.
-Furthermore, warnings are generated when a maybe null variable or expression is assigned to a nonnullable reference type in an enabled nullable annotation context.
+The compiler generates warnings when you dereference a variable or expression that is maybe null in a nullable warning context.
+Furthermore, the compiler generates warnings when a nonnullable reference type is assigned to a maybe null variable or expression in an enabled nullable annotation context.